klimbeta/klimbeta/docs/reference/Score/Composition/Overview.md

 - BetaBauen
 - BetaDance

-Competitions with a fixed Route, like BetaRoute competitions, don't have a CompositionScore since there the route greatly limits the range of possible movements.
+Competitions with a fixed Route, like BetaRoute competitions, don't have a CompositionScore since there the <route>Route</route> greatly limits the range of possible movements.

 ## Variety